robinoldman/bike-site/README.md

 ![new lighthouse](./assets/images/loighthouse%20new.png)

-The game scored high on everyting apart from SEO it scored 84 the issues were the gaps betwee nthe buttons and the website not containing meta data.
+The game scored high on everyting apart from SEO it scored 84 the issues were the gaps between the buttons and the website not containing meta data.

 ## Testing grid